menu

 Rooting is the process of gaining access to more administrative-level controls on an Android device.
 Despite its benefits, attackers often use rooting to target sensitive user and business data.

-According to security experts, 36 out of 1000 Android devices are rooted globally.
-Because a rooted device is considerably more vulnerable to attack, it's critical to use tools that can detect this vulnerability.
+Security experts say 36 out of 1000 Android devices are rooted globally.
+Because a rooted device is considerably more vulnerable to attack, it's critical to use tools to detect this vulnerability.
 To ensure that your apps only run where, when, and how you want them to, you must first determine whether the device is rooted.

-Android is very similar to Linux in that it runs on the Linux kernel.
+Android is very similar to Linux because it runs on the Linux kernel.
 With access control similar to Linux, regular users of Android devices have very limited permissions compared to users who have rooted their devices.

 Without rooting, users cannot access or modify system files and folders.
 Once rooted, the user has full access to the device.
-Rooting allows the user to make changes to everything on the device.
-This allows users to do things that were previously impossible, like removing bloatware, customization, custom ROMs, etc.
+Rooting allows users to make changes to everything on the device, allowing users to do previously impossible things, like removing bloatware, customization, custom ROMs, etc.

-In addition to the benefits of rooting Android devices, many security issues are also associated with it.
+Rooting Android devices has many benefits but also many security issues.
 Once you have root privileges, you have full control to make changes across the device.
-But this also means your device is now an open target for threat actors.
+However, this also means your device is now an open target for threat actors.

-Rooted devices may contain many apps that process sensitive information, such as banking apps, payment apps, social media, and cloud storage.
+Rooted devices may contain many apps that process sensitive information, such as banking, payment, social media, and cloud storage apps.
 Malicious downloads can expose your device to hackers.
-For these reasons, the apps installed on a device need to make sure that the device isn't rooted.
-This acts as a precautionary measure to protect critical user and business information data.
+For these reasons, the apps installed on a device need to ensure that it isn't rooted.
+This is a precautionary measure to protect critical user and business information data.

-To acquire access to sensitive user data and other insights housed in an app's source code, hackers frequently root devices or take advantage of devices that have been rooted by the owner.
-Because it is difficult to guarantee system security and other measures after the root, detecting this vulnerability is critical to keeping apps safe.
+Hackers frequently root devices to acquire access to sensitive user data and other insights housed in an app's source code or take advantage of devices that the owner has rooted.
+Detecting this vulnerability is critical to keeping apps safe because it is difficult to guarantee system security and other measures after the root.

 Let us take a look at some of the most commonly used root detection methods:

-There are a lot of files and packages on android devices that can be checked in order to determine if the device is rooted or not.
-This might include the packages for the apps that are used to root the device such as "eu.chainfire.supersu" and "com.topjohnwu.magisk".
+Many files and packages on Android devices can be checked to determine if the device is rooted or not.
+This might include the packages for the apps that are used to root the device, such as "eu.chainfire.supersu" and "com.topjohnwu.magick."
 The presence of apps with such package names shows the presence of root on the Android device.

-The below piece of code detects if any of the mentioned packages is present on the device or not.
+The below piece of code detects whether or not any of the mentioned packages are present on the device.

 static final String[] knownRootAppsPackages =